 A Selection of Past Sales

 Alex Finigan has a well-deserved reputation for integrity, and is often entrusted with exceptional, confidential opportunities.
-In concert with Paul Russell, their advice and guidance is given with an emphasis on building long-term relationships.
+In concert with Paul Russell, advice and guidance are given with an emphasis on building long-term relationships.
 For assistance with building or concluding your collection, contact Alex at 978.768.6092 or .

 Advice for the Collector